 - If you parents want to accompany you to the gate, ask at the airline check-in counter.
 Depending on the airline and the security level of the day, it may or may not be possible -- and the airline may charge a fee.

 - Allow at least 30 minutes or more to clear security.

-- On arrival at connecting airports, double-check your seating area for all items you brought on board.
-Check the Departures board and re-confirm you next gate area for your next flight.
+- Immediately after security, check the Departures board and re-confirm the gate for your flight.
 If you don't know how to get there, ask any uniformed airline employee.
 (If you find yourself in an unlit gate area with no other people around, this may mean that you are at the WRONG GATE!)

 If the airline delays or cancels your flight: